 As an emeritus professor, I am active at the University of Oregon and in professional associations.
-Throughout my career, I have been interested in personal and social transformation, collective behavior, gender, and new religious movements (cults).
+Throughout my career, I have been interested in personal and social transformation, collective behavior, gender, and minority religions.

 I have written books and articles about a variety of alternative spiritual movements, including the Rajneesh/Osho Movement, the Jesus People f he 1970s, the Human Potential Movement, and Landmark Seminars.
 My current research further explores the personal and political dynamics of religious innovation.